 Put your smooth (or not-so-smooth) ball in a very large bowl that has been sprayed with Pam.

 Cover with a damp dishtowel and let rise until it doubles in size, usually 45-90 minutes, depending on the warmth of your kitchen.

 Here’s a little trick to know if you’ve let your dough rise enough (since, let’s be honest, it’s hard to tell when something is “doubled in size”).
 Poke it with your finger.
 If it bounces back immediately, it needs to rise longer.
 If it stays indented, it’s ready.

-Dump dough onto a lightly sprayed surface (sprayed with Pam, that is) and divide into two.
+Dump dough onto a lightly sprayed surface and divide into two.

 Whichever method you choose, you want to make sure you get the air bubbles out.
 The way I do this is karate chopping it.
 Seriously.
 Once it’s shaped, hold your hands straight, palms facing each other, and just quickly smack it up and down the length, using the outer edge of your hands.
 Just 5-10 times to get out any bubbles that may have formed during the shaping.
 (I should do a video for this…it’s hard to explain.)